HOME TOP ATTRACTIONS DESTINATIONS THINGS TO DO

 Aurora Borealis watching, Northwest Territories

 Experience fabulous aurora borealis viewing near Yellowknife, Northwest Territories.
-The capital of Canada’s Northwest Territories, Yellowknife, is located directly under the ‘Aurora Oval’, a narrow band encircling the polar reaches of the globe in which the mysterious coloured lights of the aurora borealis are at their most brilliant.
-Coupled with its clear nights, this favorable geographic location makes Yellowknife consistently one of the best places in the world for aurora viewing.
+The capital of Canada’s Northwest Territories, Yellowknife, is located directly under the ‘Aurora Oval’, a narrow band encircling the polar reaches of..

 Read more »